 Qualifications: BA (CNAA), MSc, MA, PhD (Essex)

 on sabbatical leave until September 2014

 RePEc web page: download papers

-Empirical work in labour economics, the economics of crime and the economics of sport.
+Labour economics, economics of crime, and economics of sport.

 - 'Red Cards, Referee Home Bias and Social Pressure: Evidence From English Premiership Soccer'.
 Taylor and Francis Applied Economics Letters, 20 (7), pp. 710-714. .
 (2013)